utkarsh512/ABSA-Bert/README.md

 # Aspect-based Sentiment Analysis using BERT
+This repo is the extended version of the original project.
 The README of original repo is available [here](https://github.com/HSLCY/ABSA-BERT-pair/blob/master/README.md).
 In this project, our approach is to perform aspect-based sentiment analysis via constructing auxilary sentences using BERT.
 ## How to use this repo
 Four different models are used for this task.
 They are __QA_M__, __QA_B__, __NLI_M__ and __NLI_B__.
 Their description can be found in the paper.
 Training and testing using this repo can be done by following these steps:
 ### Step 1: Preparing environment for BERT fine-tuning